racheliurui/markdown/Trending/AWS2019/Lambda.md

 * EC2 as worker level
 * EC2 Bare Metal as worker level (no hardware share with other account)
   * Firecraker mode
+* Virtual Devices have very limited access to improve security

 ## Managing Utilization

 * Keep the server busy
 * Utilization is handled by AWS
    * Lambda have different algorithm to spread the load (concentrate the load)
-   * Lambda Pack different workload into one server to avoid similar workload spike all together.
+   * Lambda Pack different/uncorrelated workload into one server to avoid similar workload spike all together.
-   * TTTTTTTTTTTTTTTTTTO

 ## Lambda benefit